Guaranteed efficient energy estimation of quantum many-body Hamiltonians using ShadowGrouping: Proof of Theorem

 with $h''_j = h_j/N_j$.
 A similar trick is done for the expectation value of its square, i.e.,

 in order to drop the expectation altogether.
 With this, we proceed by calculating a bound $\sigma^2$ on the expected sample variance as

-where we have first used \cref{eq:1_norm_expected_variance_bound}, then summed over $k$.
+where we have first used \Scref{eq:1_norm_expected_variance_bound}, then summed over $k$ by using the definition of $N_{i/j}$.
 The second inequality arises from the fact that $\min(a,b) \leq \sqrt{ab}$ for any non-negative real numbers $a,b$.
 Lastly, we have defined $(h')_j = h_j/\sqrt{N_j}$.
 The notation has been chosen such that each apostrophe to $\vec{h}$ indicates element-wise division by $(\sqrt{N_i})_i$.

 For the sake of readability and clarity, we introduce

 where the sum runs over the outcomes of the measurement settings $\vec{S}$ (with $S_i \in \vec{Q}$) that are compatible with $O$.
 This way, we reformulate the mean sample vector as